Caleidoscopio Vol. 1 No. 2: The Dream of Digital Reason?

 - Stakes, substrates, and platforms: material conditions of algorithmic reasoning in media arts and automated writing;

-- Tokenization as media infrastructure: technical encodings, linguistic bias, and computational constraints;
+- Tokenisation as media infrastructure: technical codifications, linguistic bias, and computational constraints;

-- From discourse networks to connectionist paradigms: archaeological-media excavations of “machine” epistemic ruptures;
+- From discourse networks to connectionist paradigms: media-archaeological excavations of "machinic" epistemic ruptures;

-- Performative mediation and medial negativity in automated writing systems and generative media arts;
+- Performative mediation and media negativity in automated writing systems and generative media arts;

-- Machine ecologies and hypo-phenomenal temporalities versus human slowness and reflection;
+- Machine ecologies and hypophenomenal temporalities versus human slowness and deliberation;

 - Dialogue versus AI soliloquy: the absence of intercorporeal presence in generative systems;

-- Archaeological-media approaches to cybernetic poetry: from early computational art to contemporary neural models;
+- Media-archaeological approaches to cybernetic poetry: from early computational art to contemporary neural models;

-- Media arts interventions in exposing machine epistemologies in contemporary generative experiments.
+- Media arts interventions in the exposition of machinic epistemologies in contemporary generative experiments.

-Submissions may address these topics via theoretical, historiographical, critical, or practical approaches, including case studies, methodological reflections, or visual essays.
+Proposals may address these topics via theoretical, historiographic, critical, or practical approaches, including case studies, methodological reflections, or visual essays.

-- Second round of review and editing: May
+- Second round of revision and editing: May

 - Publication: July 2026